 The only free-standing prostate cancer research center in the U.S. This 20,000 square foot state-of-the-art basic science laboratory facility is attracting the best and brightest to study the disease.
 Using blood and tissues collected from volunteering military beneficiaries, the CPDR laboratory has amassed a large bank of prostate cancer specimens that are serving to unravel the genetics of the disease.

-The information provided on this web site is for informational purposes only and is not intended to replace medical advice.
+The information on this web site is not intended to replace medical advice.
 You should review the information carefully with your physician(s) before adopting any of this information into your current medical plan.
 CPDR provides clinical and research information that is complete and in accord with the standards in existence at the time of publication.
 However, CPDR does not warrant that the information contained herein is in every respect accurate or complete and CPDR is not responsible for any errors or omissions or for the results obtained from the use of this information.
 CPDR makes no representations or warranties with resect to any treatment, action, process or application of medication by any person following the information provided by CPDR.
 CPDR will not be liable for any damages arising from the use of this information.

 The opinions and assertions contained herein are the private views of the author and are not to be construed as reflecting the views of the US Department or Defense.